Carolina's Rhodes Scholars

 - * Elisabeth “Lisette” Yorke ’09 (Rhodes ’08); postgraduate pediatrician with The Hospital for Sick Children; lives in Toronto.

-- * Henry Lawlor Spelman ’10 (Rhodes ’09); works as a stipendiary lecturer, Balliol College, Cambridge.
+- * Henry Lawlor Spelman ’10 (Rhodes ’09); has worked as a stipendiary lecturer, Balliol College, Cambridge; lives in Swarthmore, Penn.

 - * Elizabeth Blair “Libby” Longino Cohen ’10 (Rhodes ’09); director of advocacy and outreach with Raise Your Hand Texas, based in Austin, Texas.